vivienm/namexif/README.md

 # namexif

-Rename photos according to their EXIF date.
+Rename photos according to their EXIF date tag.

 ## Screenshot